Florida governor gathers experts to validate COVID response

 Thursday’s panel echoed the governor’s assertions that lockdowns and mask mandates did little to slow the spread of the virus — and might have even done more harm than good by damaging people’s mental health and stoking fear among some to not seek medical help at the risk of exposing themselves to the virus.

-“I think the lockdowns were the single biggest public health mistake,” said Dr. Jay Bhattacharya, a professor at Stanford Medical School, who helped write the Great Barrington Declaration — a petition that contends that lockdowns and other measures have spawned a host of unintended consequences that could have long-term impacts to public health.
+“I think the lockdowns were the single biggest public health mistake,” said Dr. Jay Bhattacharya, a professor at Stanford Medical School, who helped write the Great Barrington Declaration — a petition that contends that lockdowns and other measures have spawned a host of unintended consequences that could adversely affect long-term public health.

-“It’s obvious by now that these lockdowns and contact tracing and masks were not able to prevent a resurgence of the disease during the winter, and the problem is that the belief that the pandemic could be suppressed through these lockdowns,” said Kulldorff, a professor of medicine at Harvard.
+“It’s obvious by now that these lockdowns and contact tracing and masks were not able to prevent a resurgence of the disease during the winter,” said Kulldorff, a professor of medicine at Harvard.

 At one time Florida was among the epicenters of the disease, prompting DeSantis a year ago to shutter businesses and call for social distancing.
-As the Florida economy hemorrhaged jobs, and under the strain of unemployment woes among hundreds of thousands of Floridians, he pushed to reopen the economy.
+As the Florida economy hemorrhaged jobs, he pushed to reopen the economy.
 He then moved to reopen schools.

+“The data could not be clearer that our state has fared far better than many others, particularly those that imposed harsh lockdowns on their residents,” DeSantis said in a statement.

 Researchers have amassed troves of data about the spread of the coronavirus, which has infected more than 121 million worldwide and killed nearly 2.7 million.
 In the United States, the pandemic has been responsible for the deaths of at least 538,000 people, including more than 32,000 in Florida.

-Some studies indicate that mask mandates and limits on group activities such as indoor dining can help slow the spread of the coronavirus, but less clear is why states with greater government-imposed restrictions have not always fared better than those without them.
+Some studies indicate that masks and limiting group activities such as indoor dining can help slow the spread of the coronavirus, but less clear is why states with greater government-imposed restrictions have not always fared better than those without them.

 Florida Agriculture Commissioner Nikki Fried, a potential Democratic rival in the governor’s race, chided DeSantis for “elevating disinformation.”

-In a tweet, Fried declared: “Masks save lives.
-Social distancing is crucial.”

-“We don’t need a roundtable to know that expanding vaccine access is what must be done to save lives and jobs,” her tweet added.
+“We don’t need a roundtable to know that expanding vaccine access is what must be done to save lives and jobs,” Fried tweeted.

 While DeSantis is gradually lowering the age criteria for access to coronavirus vaccines — it now stands at 60 years old — his critics are urging him to do so more quickly.